 Collies, Sheepdogs, German Shepherds and Collies.
-Suggest that they get between 60 and 90 minutes high intensity, agility exercise, daily.
+Suggest that they get between 60 and 90 minutes of high-intensity agility exercise daily.

 This breed of canines are bred for their herding instincts.
-Due to their high energy levels and intelligence, they need to be both physically and mentally challenged to prevent them from becoming bored, which may result in behavioural problems.
+Due to their high energy levels and intelligence, they must be physically and mentally challenged to prevent them from becoming bored, which may result in behavioural problems.
 Herding dogs do very well and enjoy sports and agility activities such as obedience training and even musical freestyle for dogs.

 Welsh terrier, Staffordshire terrier, Cairn, Bull and Airedale terriers.
 Should have around 30 -60 minutes of average speed walking daily.

-This very energetic breed were initially bred to sniff and dig out game.
-Although a much smaller breed of canines, they do love to hunt around objects and through tunnel-like objects for hidden treats.
+This very energetic breed was initially bred to sniff and dig out game.
+Although a much smaller breed of canines, they love to hunt around objects and through tunnel-like things for hidden treats.